Skip to main content

 Because that's really what I fixate on in that show's tremendously cathartic final scene where the final graduating class of the 1980s plays one last game of D&D. I see a bunch of kids who have spent their youth learning that the world will always tell them that this childlike impulse to believe in impossible things is infantile and will not serve them in "the real world."
 But haven't they proven the futility of that argument many times over?

 And as they each ascend out of the basement of their childhood, they are presented with one final opportunity to prove that this power to believe in things has become who they are.
-This is one part of their childhood they are allowed to take with them, but only if they choose to.
+This is one part of their childhood they are allowed to take with them.

 Where Do We Go From Here?